Why Use an ARB Registered Architect?

 I'm an architect based in Tonbridge and I take projects through this council regularly.
 Everything below is the advice I give my own clients.

-First: check whether you need planning permission at all
+Check if you need planning permission at all

 Many home projects don't need a planning application.
 Permitted development rights allow a surprising amount — single-storey rear extensions, most loft conversions, garage conversions and garden outbuildings — provided you stay within national size limits.
 If your project qualifies, you can skip the planning process entirely, though you'll still need building regulations approval.